Chris Visco: David’s Bridal

 In 1998, Visco transitioned to a new job as a buyer for David’s Bridal.
 In this position, Visco was responsible for purchasing and merchandising at 178 retail stores that generated $60 million in revenue during her tenure.
 During her time at David’s Bridal, Visco was regularly recognized for exceeding sales plans and achieving the highest comparable store increases in the company.

+Performance Lighting

+In 2004, Visco partnered with an entrepreneur to land a government contract for lighting.
+During this time, Visco's firm utilized prison labor to fulfill the U.S. Department of Justice contract.

 PJs and Coffee

 In 2008, Visco embarked on the entrepreneurial path by founding the social media marketing agency PJs and Coffee.
 As the Founder and CEO, she worked with businesses of all sizes to maximize online exposure via social media engagement.
 During this time, Visco also coordinated internships with the Drexel University Co-Op Program.

 Social Politics

-In 2010, Visco continued her entrepreneurial pursuits - this time by starting the political consulting firm Social Politics.
-Working as a Political Strategist and Campaign Manager at her own company, she ran several successful campaigns - including PA State Representative Chris Rabb and Montgomery County, PA Sheriff Eileen Behr.
+In 2010, Visco continued her entrepreneurial pursuits – this time by starting the political consulting firm Social Politics.
+Working as a Political Strategist and Campaign Manager at her own company, she ran several successful campaigns – including PA State Representative Chris Rabb and Montgomery County, PA Sheriff Eileen Behr.
 Although no longer her primary focus, Visco remains active in politics to this day.